Assembly of Greeks: Legal disputes

 The Greek Assembly has been accused for conducting a fraud against the state.
 According to the memorandum of an attorney: It acted as a criminal organisation, convincing citizens not to pay their insurance levies and taxes to the state, banks and severance funds, resulting in an uncountable damage for them.
 Certainly, the defendants of the organisation were ten.
 They were accused for various crimes, including the direction and affiliation in a criminal organisation, fraud against the state, banks and severance funds, money laundering etc.

 Murder of Thomi Koumpoura

-On 28 December 2016, the pedopsychiatrist Thomi Koumpoura was found dead after she was stabbed more than 15 times from a member of the organisation.
+On 28 December 2016, the pediatric psychiatrist Thomi Koumpoura was found dead after she was stabbed more than 15 times from a member of the organisation.
 Sorras was involved with a post on Facebook about the perpetrator Christos Balantinas, aged 40, while the police was still trying to detect him.
 Balantinas was later arrested and sentenced to life imprisonment.